 So, I’m done with the loomis method for now and I’m going to move on to features.
 These tutorials will be based on things I learned from school, books, and through my own observation.
 In this lesson, we learn how to draw an eye.

 Let’s start by going over some common terminology.
 The eye socket refers to the hole in the skull where the eyeball sits.
 The top edge of this hole has a ridge that’s called the brow ridge.
 The eyeball is covered by a top and bottom lid.
 At the inner side of the lids, there is a tear duct.
 The white portion of the eyeball is called the sclera.
 And the window to our soul is made up of the iris (which is the colored portion), the pupil (thats the black dot) and the cornea, which is a transparent cover shaped like a contact lense.

 When drawing the eyes, I start by finding their placement on the face.
 We already know that the face can be broken up into thirds.
 The brow ridge is represented by the top of the middle third.
 I like to find the keystone shape of the glabella, which is the space between the eyes, also known as the third eye.
 From there I’ll continue down the side of the nose to the bottom of the lid and back around to the brow ridge.
 Make sure to observe how far down the bottom of the lid is.

 If the person isn’t looking up or down, but straight ahead, then generally the center of the eyes will be placed in the center of the face.
 Then, to find the horizontal position, I look for an angle from the wings of the nose to the tear duct.
 From the front view, this will usually be a straight line up.
-Of course, first you’d need to find the placement of the nose.. which I’ll cover next time.
+Of course, first you’d need to find the placement of the nose… which we’ll cover in another lesson.
 And as a general rule of thumb, this width of the eye is about the same as the distance between the eyes.